CLI Overview

 ranger clean | Remove all Ranger artifacts from the project (nuclear option). |

-ranger start
+ranger setup

 - Browser-based authentication (or pass a token for CI: